dyzheng/abacus-develop/docs/advanced/input_files/input-main.md

 ### wannier_spin

 - **Type**: String
-- **Description**: Specifies the spin direction for the Wannier function calculation when nspin is set to 2.
+- **Description**: The spin direction for the Wannier function calculation when nspin is set to 2.
   - "up": Calculate spin up for the Wannier function.
   - "down": Calculate spin down for the Wannier function.
 - **Default**: "up"